ApurvaMandalika9/Heart-Disease-Prediction/README.md

 ## EDA Summary

 Key observations from exploratory data analysis:
-1. Chest pain type (cp) strongly correlates with heart disease.
+1. `cp` (Chest pain type) showed strong class separation and is one of the most informative categorical features.
-2. thalach (max heart rate) is typically higher in patients with disease.
+2. `thalach` (max heart rate) had the strongest positive correlation with heart disease.
-3. oldpeak and exang show clear separation between classes.
+3. `oldpeak` shows strong separation; `exang` shows moderate separation between classes.
 4. No severe missing values; minor preprocessing required.
-5. Features vary in scale → Standardization helps model performance.
+5. Standardization improved the performance of linear models; the final model (Random Forest) is scale-invariant but still benefited from consistent preprocessing.

 EDA was performed in jupyter notebook and later exported to `heart-disease.py` which is added to this repo.